IgnacioSalvarrey/tech-assessment/qa/homework/UX_FINDINGS.md

 Users may not have an obvious or convenient way to exit the modal without completing or cancelling the current action.

 **Recommendation:**
-Provide a visible close button and consider allowing users to close the modal by clicking outside it or pressing the Escape key.
+Provide a visible close button and allow users to close the modal using the Escape key or clicking putside it.

 <img width="1053" height="631" alt="image" src="https://github.com/user-attachments/assets/32253d54-cced-4502-a2d2-5054de61b6fe" />